 This book review first appeared in the Christian Research Journal, volume 24, number 4 (2002).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Apologetics is not just an evangelical Christian venture.
 The past several years have seen a rise in the production and sophistication of Mormon apologetics, which has included books written on a popular level that are in some ways the Mormon equivalent of Josh McDowell’s Evidence That Demands a Verdict.
 These works are based on the Mormon premise that the mainstream Christian church is the descendant of an apostate faith corrupted by, among other things, Greek philosophy, but that the Bible and church history nevertheless offer hints of the “true” apostolic faith, which was ostensibly similar in important ways to modern Mormonism.
 Just as Mormons claim the title of Christian and emphasize the name of Jesus Christ in the Mormon church’s official title (The Church of Jesus Christ of Latter-day Saints), so it follows that Mormon apologists should attempt to co-opt the Bible and church history for their own.